 What are the significant collections?

-There are over 31 ‘significant collections’ representing material from archives across the UK.
-They include national collections in Wales, Scotland and Northern Ireland, The Imperial War Museum and important dedicated film collections in each of the English regions.
-These public, non-profit making, charitable organisations collections were identified as part of the Screen Heritage UK programme.
-Each collection was assessed against key ‘significance’ criteria by an expert panel and ratified by the Screen Heritage UK Board in March 2010.
-See Appendix F of the significant collections guidelines for more details.
+There are over thirty-one ‘Significant Collections’ representing material from archives across the UK.
+They include national collections in Wales, Scotland and Northern Ireland, The Imperial War Museum as well as important dedicated film collections in each of the English regions.
+These public, non-profit making, charitable organisations collections were identified as part of the Screen Heritage UK programme; each collection was assessed against key ‘significance’ criteria by an expert panel and ratified by the Screen Heritage UK Board in March 2010.

 What is a commercial rights holder?

-In the event you have submitted a distribution plan for UFH content which requires windowing around exploitation on the BFI Player, the BFI will work with you to agree suitable arrangements.
-You should include information on release plans and windowing in your exhibition/exploitation plan.
-See the appendix to the guidelines for more details.
+In the event you have submitted a distribution plan for UFH content which requires windowing around exploitation on BFI Player, the BFI will work with you to agree suitable arrangements.
+You should include information on release plans and windowing in your exhibition/exploitation plan (see appendix to guidelines).

-What if I can’t licence content to the BFI Player?
+What if I can’t licence content to BFI Player?

 We recognise that some applicants may not control the VOD rights for some titles and therefore cannot grant a licence to the BFI to include the content on the Player.
-In such cases a robust ‘exhibition’ plan demonstrating wide audience reach within the UK will be a requirement of funding.
-See Appendix F: exhibition and exploitation plan for rights holders.
+In such cases a robust ‘exhibition’ plan demonstrating wide audience reach within the UK will be a requirement of funding (See Appendix F: Exhibition and Exploitation Plan Rights Holders).

 The rights and recoupment appendix shows the standard terms we would apply in the event rights for BFI Player are available.
 Funding for digitisation in the absence of BFI Player rights is dependent on approval by the BFI of an alternative distribution plan submitted by you.
 As such plans could take a variety of forms, appropriate terms will be drawn up by the BFI upon approval.

-The BFI Player enables you to watch great films without subscription.
-It is a VOD service from the BFI which is currently only available to UK customers.
+The BFI Player Player enables you to watch great films without subscription.
+It is a video on-demand service from the British Film Institute (BFI) which is, for now, only available to UK customers.

-No. Where digitised content is made available on the BFI Player free of charge to users for the licence period described in the guidelines, there will be no requirement for repayment of the digitisation grant in relation to that specific piece of content.
+No. Where digitised content is made available on BFI Player free of charge to users for the licence period described (see guidelines), there will be no requirement for repayment of the digitisation grant in relation to that specific piece of content.

 What if I have great films but they don’t meet the curatorial themes?

 Our priority is to digitise material that meets the curatorial themes.
 Applications meeting these requirements will be given a much higher priority in the assessment process.
-The curatorial themes are wide and cover a broad range of areas including ‘A Portrait of the British Isles’ (working title) covering people and places UK wide, through to targeted themes associated with anniversaries and key events.
-Further themes will be announced as the programme rolls out.
+The curatorial themes are wide and cover a broad range of areas including ‘Britain on Film’ covering people and places UK wide, through to targeted themes associated with anniversaries and key events.
 If you have material that is unique or highly significant and meets the funding criteria but does not match the themes at all you should contact us using the contact details listed below.

 How many titles may I submit?

-There is no fixed limit on the number of titles you can submit in our application providing that your total application does not exceed £80,000 and that your costs are based on the Digital Framework Suppliers Universal Rate card costings.
+There is no fixed limit on the number of titles you can submit in our application.
+Competition for funding is likely to be high and we recommend that your total application does not exceed £100,000 and that your costs are based on the Digital Framework Suppliers Universal Rate card costings.
 However, you are encouraged to consider making a balanced proposal based on the curatorial themes (listed in the appendices).
-The majority of titles will be included in the ‘Portrait of the British Isles’ (working title) theme.

 If I’m successful in my bid for UFH funds in this round, will I be able to submit for later rounds?